WxWatch/riot-api-libraries/README.md

 - `links` [**array**] - An array of `RepoLink` objects
 - `metadata` [**object**] - An object containing metadata on the library.
 - `tags` [**array**] - An array of strings indicating which features are supported by the library.
 This array can contain any tags, but only the following are currently used:
-  - `v3` - Include if the library supports `v3` of the Riot Games API
+  - `v4` - Include if the library supports `v4` of the Riot Games API.
+Note that BottyMcBotFace will only show a library that has the `v4` tag.
   - `rate-limiting` - Include if the library natively handles rate limiting headers from the Riot Games API

 #### RepoLink